javedali99/python-resources-for-earth-sciences/README.md

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).

+If you find these resources useful, please give a star :star:.

 ---

 # Content